All that’s best about Isabella – now in inflatable format. And it’s an instant winner

 Quality materials used throughout

 Normally we wouldn’t have high expectations when a manufacturer makes its first foray into inflatable awnings.
-But this is Isabella, and this is something special.
+But this is Isabella, and this is something special – after all, this is a product that made it into our best caravan air awning guide.

 Despite initially resisting the rise and rise (pun intended) of inflatables – the Danish specialist seemed determined to hold onto its roots as a maker of poled awnings par excellence – it’s finally been unable to resist.
 In the World of Awnings, this is about the biggest news you can get.
 And it comes as no surprise to hear the Air Cirrus North 400 was “years” in both research and production.